dgroomes/http-client-server-playground/README.md

 1. Use Java 16
 1. Run a mock HTTP server:
    * `./gradlew servers:server-wiremock:run`
-   * Alternatively, run a mock HTTP server using Spring Boot with the following command.
+   * Alternatively, run a mock HTTP server with a different server with one of the following commands.
    * `./gradlew servers:server-spring:run`
+   * `./gradlew servers:server-netty:run`
 1. Execute a scenario for one of the HTTP client libraries:
    * `./gradlew client-runner:run --args 'httpcomponents-v4 single-request false'`
    * Alternatively, try a different scenario and different client library.
 For example, use the following command.